How Do You Write 0.83 As A Fraction

 Use Real-World Examples

 Apply your knowledge of decimal-to-fraction conversion to real-world situations.
-This will not only reinforce your understanding but also make the skill more relevant.
-For example, convert recipe measurements, calculate discounts, or analyze financial data.
+Here's the thing — this will not only reinforce your understanding but also make the skill more relevant.
+To give you an idea, convert recipe measurements, calculate discounts, or analyze financial data.

 FAQ